Dow surges on Fed rate decision, strong earnings

 MORE FROM FOXBUSINESS.COM

+The move by the U.S. central bank, which was widely expected after it signaled a dovish approach in 2019 during its December policy meeting, boosted the blue-chip Dow Jones Industrial Average, at one point, more than 500 -- its highest level this year.

+"We still see sustained expansion of ecnomic activity, strong labor conditions and inflation near 2 percent," Fed Chair Jerome Powell said during a press conference.
+"But the crosscurrents suggest a less favorable outlook."

-Strong earnings started the markets climbing early in the day.
+Strong earnings started the markets climbing right from the opening bell.
 Apple shares rose after the company reported a sharp growth in services business and Chief Executive Officer Tim Cook said trade tensions between the United States and China were easing.

 The Cupertino, California-based company reported earnings per share of $4.18, roughly in line with the $4.17 expected by analysts polled by Refinitiv and a 7.5 percent increase compared to one year ago.
 Quarterly revenue fell 5 percent to $84.3 billion, slightly above an expected $83.97 billion.